 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Xin Sui: Steps related to cell culture should be performed in a biological safety cabinet or a laminar clean bench.
+To avoid contamination, antibiotics are recommended to be added to the culture medium after sorting.
+(Step: Cell sorting, sphere formation assay, 3.1 and 3.2 in colony formation assay __) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Jian-Hao Geng: When a putative cancer stem cell marker is priliminary identified by sphere formation assay, further characerization by in vivo limiting dilution assay can be performed to evaluate the tumorigenic capacity.
+For the mechanism study of radioresistance, researchers can examine the proteins related to DNA damage repair, clearance of reactive oxygen species and cell cycle arrest in response to radiation. ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Jian-Hao Geng: These methods establishes the basis for further mechanism study.
+Studying the radioresistant CSCs may provide clues to overcome radioresistance. ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: (Write your answer here in the form of a spoken statement.
+Xin Sui: In the cell radiation step, please note that the linear accelerator can only be operated by qualified technicians.
+Keep away from radiation.
+In the staining step, please note that formaldehyde is volatile and hazardous.
+Use formaldehyde in a fume hood.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.